 These birds are pretty popular.
 The name they hold is widely known all over the world.
 Looney Tunes have a character of this breed in their show too.
 White leghorns have white feathers and white earlobes.
 Their legs are yellow, which is quite remarkable given the slight contrast they provide.

 These white birds are very energetic and like to roam around.
-Having this said, it would be beneficial for you to give them enough room to roam about.
+Having said this, it would be beneficial for you to give them enough room to roam about.
 While they can tolerate confinement, these birds tend to get bored quickly.

 White Leghorns can be noisy because of their bursting energy, so it might be better to understand them.
 These birds are classy despite their hyper personality.
 They seem to balance elegance and goofiness quite well.